-Once the patient has opened the lens package, removed and examined the lens, he/she should follow these steps to insert the lens to his/her eye:
+Once the patient has opened the lens package, removed and examined

-- 1. BE SURE THE LENS IS NOT INSIDE-OUT by following either of the following procedures: - Place the lens on the tip of the index finger and check its profile.
+- the lens. he/she should follow these steps to insert the lens to his/her eye: - 1.
+BE SURE THE LENS IS NOT INSIDE-OUT by following either of the following - Place the lens on the tip of the index finger and check its profile.
 The lens should assume a natural, curved, bowl-like shape.
-If the lens edges tend to point outward, the lens is inside out. - Gently squeeze the lens between the thumb and forefinger.
+If the lens edges tend to point outward, the lens is inside out.

+- Gently squeeze the lens between the thumb and forefinger.
 The edges should turn inward.
-If the lens is inside out, the edges will turn slightly outward. - Place the lens on the tip of the index finger and, looking up at the lens, locate the numbers 1-2-3.
-1-2-3 indicates correct orientation, while a reverse of 1-2-3 indicates the lens is inside out.
-If the lens is inside out (reverse 1-2-3), invert the lens and locate the numbers again to confirm correct lens orientation. - 2.
-With the lens on the index finger, use the other hand to hold the upper eyelid so he/she won't blink. - 3.
-Pull down the lower eyelid with the other fingers of the "inserting" hand. - 4.
-Look up at the ceiling and gently place the lens on the white of the lower part of the eye. - 5.
-Slowly release the eyelid and close the eye for a moment. - 6.
-Blink several times to center the lens. - 7.
-Use the same technique when inserting the lens for the other eye.
+If the lens is inside out, the edges will turn slightly outward. - .
+Place the lens on the tip of the index finger and, looking up at the lens. locate the numbers 1-2-3, 1-2-3 indicates correct orientation, while a reverse of 1-2-3 indicates the lens is inside out.
+If the lens is inside out If the patient finds that his/her vision is still blurred after checking the above (reverse 1-2-3), invert the lens and locate the numbers again to confirm possibilities, remove both lenses and consult the Eve Care Professional correct lens orientation.
+Note: If a lens is noticeably uncomfortable upon insertion or becomes less

-There are other methods of lens placement.
-If the above method is difficult for the patient, ask the Eye Care Professional for an alternate method.
+- 2. With the lens on the index finger, use the other hand to hold the upper evelid so he/she won't blink. - 3.
+Pull down the lower evelid with the other fingers of the "inserting" hand - 4.
+Look up at the ceiling and gently place the lens on the white of the lower part of the eve. - Slowly release the eyelid and close the eye for a moment. - Blink several times to center the lens.
+Use the same technique when inserting the lens for the other eve. - There are other methods of lens placement.
+If the above method is difficult for the patient, ask the Eve Care Professional for an alternate method.